DSTOLF/dxgitlabci/README.md

 After everything is done, you can manage the whole environment on Gitlab:
 ![Gitlab Environment View](./pictures/gitlab-environments-view.png)

-And triggering a rollback will retore your database to a bookmark linked to the commit hash:
+And triggering a rollback will restore your database to a bookmark linked to the commit hash:
 ![Gitlab Rollback Environment](./pictures/gitlab-environments-rollback.png)

 # Example .gitlab-ci.yml